vilnie/BankSimul-ATM/README.md

 # BankSimul ATM

-by Ville Niemi, Johannes Päivärinta, Jere Siermala, Janne Pauna, Niko Kokko
+School project by Ville Niemi, Johannes Päivärinta, Jere Siermala, Janne Pauna, Niko Kokko

 The ATM Simulator is a software application that enables users to withdraw money.
 The application is designed to simulate the functions of an ATM machine.
 The software has been developed using JavaScript to create a REST API, and Qt Creator to create the frontend.
 The data is stored in a MySQL database that has four tables: omistaja, kortti, tili, and tilitapahtumat.